blackfireio/documentation/continuous-profiling-cookbooks/php.rst

 Configuring Blackfire Continuous Profiler for PHP [level: Production]
 ======================================================================

-The PHP continuous profiling is currently made accross 4 dimensions:
+The PHP continuous profiling is currently made across 4 dimensions:

 - **CPU Time**: time spent running on the CPU